davidwmartines/microservices-django-kafka/ksqldb/README.md

 This builds a custom docker image of ksqldb-server.
-The custom image includes the required plugin jars that are used by the connectors in this project.
+The custom image includes the required plugin jars that are used by the config provider and connectors in this project.